Detroit Lions

 The Detroit Lions are a professional American football team based in Detroit.
-The Lions compete in the National Football League (NFL) as a member of the National Football Conference (NFC) North Division.
+The Lions compete in the National Football League (NFL) as a member of the National Football Conference (NFC) North division.
 The team plays their home games at Ford Field in Downtown Detroit.

-The franchise was founded in Portsmouth, Ohio, as the Portsmouth Spartans, and joined the NFL on July 12, 1930.
-Amid financial struggles, the franchise was relocated to Detroit in 1934.
-The team were also renamed the Lions in reference to the city's Major League Baseball (MLB) franchise, the Tigers.
+The franchise was founded in Portsmouth, Ohio, as the Portsmouth Spartans in 1928 and joined the NFL on July 12, 1930.
+Amid financial struggles, the franchise was relocated to Detroit in 1934 and renamed the Lions in reference to the city's Major League Baseball (MLB) franchise, the Detroit Tigers.

-The Lions won four NFL Championship Games between 1935 and 1957, all prior to the Super Bowl era.
-Since the 1957 championship, the franchise has won only a single playoff game during the 1991 season and holds the league's longest postseason win drought.
-While they share the distinction of never appearing in a Super Bowl with the Cleveland Browns, Houston Texans, and Jacksonville Jaguars, they are the only franchise operational for the entirety of the Super Bowl era to have never made it, as well as the only NFC team to have not done so.
+The Lions won four NFL Championship Games between 1935 and 1957.
+Following the 1957 championship, the franchise did not win a playoff game until the 1991 season and did not win another until the 2023 season.
+They are the only franchise operational for the entirety of the Super Bowl era to not appear in the Super Bowl.